vercel/modelfusion/README.md

 ### Server

 > [!WARNING]
-> ModelFusion Server is in its initial development phase.
+> ModelFusion Server is in its initial development phase and not feature-complete.
 The API is experimental and breaking changes are likely.
 Feedback and suggestions are welcome.

 ModelFusion provides a [Fastify](https://fastify.dev/) plugin that allows you to set up a server that exposes your ModelFusion flows as REST endpoints using server-sent events.